jsbin/jsbin/docs/running-your-own-jsbin.md

 ### Building for production

-JS Bin's build process uses Grunt, so assuming you've cloned a copy, you will need the dev dependancies and the grunt cli:
+JS Bin's build process uses Grunt, so assuming you've cloned a copy, you will need the dev dependencies and the grunt cli:

     $ npm install -g grunt-cli
     $ npm install --dev